 Configuring a certificate from a trusted authority is a secure practice for web-based systems and will also prevent users from encountering any browser warnings or other unexpected behavior.
 If you choose to use the self-signed certificate included with ArcGIS Enterprise during testing, you will experience the following:

-- Warnings from your web browser, from ArcGIS Desktop, or from ArcGIS Pro about the site being untrusted.
-When a web browser encounters a self-signed certificate, it will typically display a warning and ask you to confirm that you want to proceed to the site.
+- Warnings from your web browser or from ArcGIS Pro about the site being untrusted.
+When a web browser encounters a self-signed certificate, it typically displays a warning and asks you to confirm that you want to proceed to the site.
 Many browsers display warning icons or a red color in the address bar for as long as you are using the self-signed certificate.

-- The inability to open a federated service in the portal's Map Viewer, add a secured service item to the portal, log in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS Maps for Office.
+- The inability to open a federated service in the portal's Map Viewer or Map Viewer Classic, add a secured service item to the portal, sign in to ArcGIS Server Manager on a federated server, or connect to the portal from ArcGIS for Office.

 - Unexpected behavior when configuring utility services, printing hosted services, and accessing the portal from client applications.